corymcdaniel/lunchfinder-client/README.md

 Linting is provided.

 #### Deployment
-Using your CI tool of choice, you simply need to have a script run `npm build` and deploy the `dist` folder.
+Using your CI tool of choice, you simply need to have a script run `npm run build` and deploy the `dist` folder.
 This will compile all necessary packages for production.